coderefinery/obs-config/README.md

   * The rule of thumb is "present from your smallest screen".
 This has the same effect.

 * These scenes tend to insert external elements, for example logos.
   These logos are referred to by absolute pathname and *not* included, so the scenes need modification before they will actually work.
 You may need

+* You should look through things and update any paths and configs, for
+  example:
+  * Video save path
+  * Logo paths
+  * Streaming service
+  * etc...

 ## Common names